discordx-ts/discordx/docs/docs/decorators/general/description.md

 This decorator is a shortcut to set the description property.

 :::danger
-This decorator may be removed in future.
+Deprecated decorator, will be removed at the end of August.
 :::

 ```typescript